TheArjunAgarwal/haskell2025/chapters-typ/ch01_functions.typ

 \
 $ "sine" : RR -> RR $
 Given an angle $theta$,\
-let $T$ be a right-angled triangle, one of whose angles is $theta$.\
+Let $T$ be a right-angled triangle, one of whose angles is $theta$.\
 Let $p$ be the length of the perpendicular of $T$.\
 Let $h$ be the length of the hypotenuse of $T$.\
 Then $ "sine"(theta) #d p/h $

 Here we use the variables $p$ and $h$ in the right-hand side of the definition, but to get their meanings one will have to look at how they are defined beforehand in the lines beginning with "let".

-We can also do this using "where" instead of "let".
+We can also do the exact same thing using "where" instead of "let".

+$
-$ "sine" : RR &->  RR \
+  "sine" : RR &->  RR \
   "sine"(theta) &#d p/h\
   "     ,where"\
   "        "T &#d "a right-angled triangle with one angle == "theta\